prefapp/tfm/modules/azure-flexible-server-postgresql/README.md

 - It updates the admin password or takes if from an Azure KeyVault Secret
 - It can update and manage Server additional configurations

+## Advertisement

+This module ignore some key tags for the postgresql instance server, this tags are:

+- cliente
+- producto
+- env

 ## Usage

 Module usage: